 Contact a Houston Medicaid Planning Attorney Today

 If you or a family member foresees the potential need for long-term care in the future, it is best to take proactive action to plan for the expense.
 At McCulloch & Miller, we have extensive experience helping individuals and families create comprehensive Houston estate plans.
-To learn more, and to schedule a free consultation, call 713-333-8900 today.
+To learn more, and to schedule a consultation, call 713-333-8900 today.